kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 ### NSUserActivity

-Being a clever little feature, this aspect of app search makes use of the same `NSUserActivity` API that enables handoff in iOS 8.
+Being a clever little feature, this aspect of app search makes use of the same `NSUserActivity` API that enables Handoff in iOS 8.

-Just in case you don’t know, Handoff allows a user to start an activity on one device and pick it up on another.
+Just in case you aren't aware, Handoff allows a user to start an activity on one device and continue it on another.
 For example, imagine you're reading an email on your iPhone as you sit down at your Mac.
-A special Mail icon on your Mac's Dock will appear, allowing you to launch Mail and resume reading that same email on your Mac.
+A special Mail icon will appear in your Mac's Dock, allowing you to launch Mail and resume reading the same email on your Mac.
 This is powered by `NSUserActivity`, which provides the OS with the information necessary to resume a task on another device.
-It’s not voodoo – this is enabled by a dance between iCloud, Bluetooth and Wi-Fi.
+It’s not voodoo — but is facilitated by a dance involving iCloud, Bluetooth and Wi-Fi.

-In iOS 9, `NSUserActivity` has been given a few new properties to enable search.
-Theoretically speaking, if a task can be represented as an `NSUserActivity` to be handed off, it makes sense for that task to be searchable and continued on the _same_ device.
-It enables you to index activities, states and navigation points within your app so the user can find them later via Spotlight.
+In iOS 9, `NSUserActivity` has been augmented with some new properties to enable search.
+Theoretically speaking, if a task can be represented as an `NSUserActivity` to be handed off to a _different_ device, it can be stored in a search index and later continued on the _same_ device.
+This enables you to index activities, states and navigation points within your app, allowing the user to find them later via Spotlight.

-For example, a travel app might index hotels the user has viewed, or a news app might index sections the user just browsed, such as politics or sports.
+For example, a travel app might index hotels the user has viewed, or a news app might index the topics the user browsed.

 > **Note**: This chapter will not specifically cover Handoff, but you’ll learn how to make content searchable once it’s viewed.